HardwarePerformanceArchive/Archive/readme.md

     * [PostgreSQL][POSTGRESQL_URL]

-Currently also working on having the data sorted & filtered by Year. together with making branches for it.
+Currently also working on having the data sorted & filtered by Year.
+Together with making branches for it.

 ### Download At
 * [Kaggle][KAGGLE_DATASET_LOCATION] a place to download datasets and to play with data.
 Which can be though a python terminal or their website.